Things to know before applying to ChiArts

 Things to know during application to ChiArts

 - Only complete applications will be accepted.
 Complete applications include the application, report card and test scores.
 It is the student/parent’s responsibility to ensure that report cards/test scores are uploaded and correct in the CPS Universal Application.
 Due to the large number of applications received, ChiArts cannot send out notifications when applications or materials are received.

 - Students may audition for NO MORE than two areas.

 - Live auditions are required for Illinois residents.
 Video auditions may be allowed for selected conservatories for out-of-state and international applicants, and will be determined by the Admissions office.
 Students submitting video auditions must adhere to audition requirements as instructed by the Admissions office.

 - If you are applying as a transfer student, you should make sure that space is available in your discipline before you apply.
-If the transfer application is currently closed and you would like to be contacted when one occurs, please fill our our Transfer Contact Form.
+If the transfer application is currently closed and you would like to be contacted when it reopens, please fill our our Transfer Contact Form.